 The first Forum, held in 1993, could not, of course, assume that it would be annual, but it was so well received that a decision was made to run it annually, if possible.
 The possibility became fact due to generous sponsorship and speakers giving of their time without payment which has made it possible to operate.

-The importance of the National Equine Forum is illustrated by the appropriate Minister in Defra, previously MAFF, opening or speaking at the Forum (Nicholas Soames in 1993 and 1994; Angela Browning in 1995 and 1996; Lord Donoughue in 1998; Baroness Hayman in 1999 and 2000 [with only the FMD outbreak preventing her from taking part in 2001]; Elliot Morley [standing in for Alun Michael] in 2002; Alun Michael in 2003, 2004 and 2005; Jim Knight in 2006; Barry Gardiner in 2007; Jonathan Shaw in 2008; Jane Kennedy, represented by Arik Dondi, in 2009; James Paice 2011; Owen Paterson in 2013 and 2014 [Owen Paterson was represented by Alick Simmons in 2014]; Lord de Mauley, 2015; George Eustice MP, 2016; and Lord Gardiner of Kimble, 2017 and 2018).
+The importance of the National Equine Forum is illustrated by the appropriate Minister in Defra, previously MAFF, opening or speaking at the Forum (Nicholas Soames in 1993 and 1994; Angela Browning in 1995 and 1996; Lord Donoughue in 1998; Baroness Hayman in 1999 and 2000 [with only the FMD outbreak preventing her from taking part in 2001]; Elliot Morley [standing in for Alun Michael] in 2002; Alun Michael in 2003, 2004 and 2005; Jim Knight in 2006; Barry Gardiner in 2007; Jonathan Shaw in 2008; Jane Kennedy, represented by Arik Dondi, in 2009; James Paice 2011; Owen Paterson in 2013 and 2014 [Owen Paterson was represented by Alick Simmons in 2014]; Lord de Mauley, 2015; George Eustice MP, 2016; Lord Gardiner of Kimble, 2017, 2018, 2019, 2020 and 2021; and The Rt Hon Lord Benyon, 2022 and 2023.
 The Forum has also been greatly honoured by the presence of HRH The Princess Royal, who has contributed her ideas as part of the programme since 1996.
 The Princess Royal is now the President of the Forum.
 The Forum was held at the Royal Veterinary College, then the Royal Society and in 2012 it moved to the Institution of Mechanical Engineers.

 Each year the programme is determined by topical issues with ample opportunity being afforded for questions, contributions and discussion from the floor.
 The main purpose, however, remains as being an opportunity for the equine industry to share its thoughts and to serve as a sounding board for others to float ideas and proposals.

 Since 2015, a number of Honorary Fellows have been appointed.
 This is a role that recognises those who have made an important contribution to the National Equine Forum.
-Honorary Fellows are: Duncan Brown; Peter Clarke MBE; Andrew Finding OBE; Dr Harry Greenway; Paul Jepson; Rosemary Phillipson-Stow; John Smales, Prof Graham Suggett OBE; Gordon Wesley; and Miles Williamson-Noble.
+Honorary Fellows are: Duncan Brown; Peter Clarke MBE; Andrew Finding OBE; Dr Harry Greenway; Paul Jepson; Prof Tim Morris, Rosemary Phillipson-Stow; John Smales, Prof Graham Suggett OBE; and Miles Williamson-Noble.